mdditt2000/kubernetes-1-21/cis 2.4/multi-cluster/user-guide.md

 ## Multi-Cluster Application Architecture

 In this user-guide, each cluster runs a full copy of the application.
 This simple but powerful approach enables an application to be graduated from dev to prod.
 Future user-guides will focus on multiple availability zones using health-aware global load balancing.
-Diagram below represents the two cluster in the user-guide.
+Diagram below represents the two clusters in the user-guide.

 ![diagram](https://github.com/mdditt2000/kubernetes-1-21/blob/main/cis%202.4/multi-cluster/diagrams/2021-05-10_12-07-00.png)